eclipse/adore/documentation/technical_reference_manual/system_requirements.md

 **CPU:** Intel CORE i7 7700K or equivalent/better
   - The more cores you have, the more trajectory planners you can run in parallel.
   - No specific graphics card is required as everything (except plotting) runs on the CPU
+  - Any x86 base equivalent processor (ARM support is planned)

 **RAM:** Min 8GB for execution.
 Compilation process is faster with 16+GB